velinovjovan/Turbo-FPL/README.md

-# Turbo FPL ⚡
+# Turbo FPL ⚽

-**Turbo FPL** is a modern Fantasy Premier League analytics and prediction platform built with **Next.js**, **Supabase**, and **machine learning**.
+**Turbo FPL** is a modern Fantasy Premier League analytics and prediction platform.
 It provides a fast, interactive experience for FPL managers to track player stats, predict points, and optimize their teams with data-driven insights.

 ---